na-na-hi/renget/archive/creamsan.md

 ![1](https://files.catbox.moe/jam3zk.png)

 **Some things to note:**
-- For cards with CSS styling within the chat, you should turn this user script off, or you'll miss out on the fancy stuff:
+- For cards with CSS styling within the chat, you should turn this user script off, or you'll miss out on the fancy stuff.
 Here's an example of a card with css:
 ![1](https://files.catbox.moe/a78kw3.jpg)
-Pic below shows the <style> tag sanitized with the script on:
+Pic below shows the <style> tag sanitized with the script on.
 ![1](https://files.catbox.moe/e0fet5.jpg)
-To turn it off: Just press the toggle switch and reload.
+To turn it off, just press the toggle switch and reload.
 ![1](https://files.catbox.moe/bhj8a3.jpg)

 Please let me know how to fix this.